Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Extended SSC model of MT- single kt attachment for N 1

 Extending the WPE prescription \cite{wang03,wang07} used earlier for the single MT-kt attachment, space is now discretized into $ M $ cells, each of length $ h=L/M $.
 Then the time-dependent discrete effective potential is given by

 where $n(t)$ is the number of MTs attached to the kt at the instant of time $t$.
-Accordingly, the corresponding forward ($ w_{fn}(j)) $ and backward ($ w_{bn}(j)) $ transition rates are given by \cite{wang03}

-Where $ \delta U_{nj}=U_{nj+1}-U_{nj} $.
-In our simulation of both the scenarios mentioned above, initially, all the $ N $ MT are fully inserted into the kt coupler.
+Accordingly, the corresponding forward ($ w_{fn}(j)) $ and backward ($ w_{bn}(j)) $ transition rates can be written by substituting $U_{nj}$ in the place of $\tilde{U_{j}} $ in the Eqns.(\ref{eq_wf}),(\ref{eq_wb}).
+In our simulation of both the scenarios mentioned above, initially, all the $ N $ MTs are fully inserted into the kt coupler.

-In the first scenario, using the transition rates given by eq.(\ref{wfn}) and eq.(\ref{wbn}) the position of a MT tip inside its coupler is updated.
-But, once an attachment breaks its reattachment to the kt is not allowed; therefore, detached MT is no longer monitored in our simulation.
-However, the simulation is continued till the last surviving MT-kt attachment just breaks down.
-This first passage time is identified as the life time of the molecular joint consisting of $N$ MT with a single kt.
-The process is repeated many times, staring from the same initial condition, to obtain the distribution of the lifetimes.
-In the same scenario, under the force-ramp condition ($ F=at $) we collect the data similarly to obtain the distribution of rupture forces (i.e., the force at which the tip of the last surviving MT tip exits from its coupler).
+In the first scenario, using the transition rates given by $ w_{fn}(j) $ and $ w_{bn}(j) $, the position of a MT tip inside its coupler is updated.
+But, once an attachment ruptures, its reattachment to the kt is not allowed; therefore, detached MT is no longer monitored in our simulation.
+However, the simulation is continued till the last surviving MT-kt attachment ruptures.
+This first passage time is identified as the life time of the molecular joint consisting of $N$ MTs with a single kt.
+The process is repeated $ 10^{6} $ times, starting from the same initial condition, to obtain the distribution of the lifetimes.
+In the same scenario, under the force-ramp condition ($ F=at $) we collect the data similarly to obtain the distribution of rupture forces (i.e., the force at which the tip of the last surviving MT exits from its coupler).

-In the alternative scenario, the transition rates eq.\ref{wfn} and eq.\ref{wbn} govern the kinetics of the tip of each MT as long as it moves inside the corresponding coupler.
-However, once the attachment between a MT and the kt, through the coupler, breaks down it must get an opportunity to reattach through its natural kinetics of polymerization and depolymerization outside the coupler.
+In the alternative scenario, the transition rates $ w_{fn}(j) $ and $ w_{bn}(j) $ govern the kinetics of the tip of each MT as long as it moves inside the corresponding coupler.
+However, once the attachment between a MT and the kt, through the coupler, ruptures it must get an opportunity to reattach through its natural kinetics of polymerization and depolymerization outside the coupler.
 Therefore, in this scenario, the continuing forward and backward movement of the tip of a detached MT outside its coupler is monitored in our simulation.
-During this period the force-free kinetics of the MT tip outside its coupler is implemented in our simulation by replacing the potential (\ref{potential}) by the simpler potential
+During this period the force-free kinetics of the MT tip outside its coupler is implemented in our simulation by replacing the potential (\ref{eq_potential}) by the simpler potential

-and simultaneously replacing the transition rates (\ref{wfn}) and (\ref{wbn}) by
+and simultaneously replacing the transition rates $ w_{fn}(j) $ and $ w_{bn}(j) $ by

 and